 3.1.
 The school monitors the impact of the policy, using logs of reported incidents and dialogue with the school community.
-This information is reported to Governors via the annual ICT and Data Report.
-As well as scheduled reviews, the policy will also be updated to reflect the latest guidance and recommended practice whenever necessary.
+This information is reported to Governors via the termly ICT and Data Report.
+As well as scheduled reviews, the policy is also updated to reflect the latest guidance and recommended practice whenever necessary.